 Are you ready for perpetual calendars?

 Here, the beauty of the product superseded its function.
 Would you change the date daily?
 Or leave it on a special date like me?
 Share your thoughts in the comments below.
-Don’t forget to check my other key pieces for more design inspiration.Looking to buy mid-century modern furniture online?
-Download my PDF shopping guide now ➜
+Don’t forget to check my other key pieces for more design inspiration.Can’t find the mid-century piece you want?
+Download the FREE shopping guide ➜